massung/xml/README.md

 When a new tag is found, the current `*xml-tag*` is pushed onto the `*xml-stack*` and a new tag is created with the current `*xml-tag*` as its parent.
 The `inner-text` property of the new tag is a string output stream.
 As text is found, it is written to the stream.

-As tags are closed, they are first validated and then pushed onto the `tag-elements` property of their parent tag.
+As tags are closed, they are first validated and then pushed onto the `node-elements` property of their parent tag.
 The `inner-text` stream is then flushed for its text and `*xml-root*` is set to `*xml-tag*`.
 Finally, `*xml-stack*` is popped into `*xml-tag*` and generation of the XML document tree continues.

-This continues until there are no more closures to execute, at which time `*xml-doc*` is complete and `*xml-root*` should be the top-level element of the document.
+This continues until there are no more closures to execute, at which time `*xml-doc*` is complete and `*xml-root*` should be the top-level node of the document.

 # Feedback